Encapsule-Annex/jsgraph/docs/object-DirectedGraph.md

 jsgraph's `DirectedGraph` container object provides a normalized API for managing in-memory directed graph data structures regardless of the application-specific semantics you ascribe to the data.

-**Tip:**

-`DirectedGraph` is low-overhead and is suitable for use in scenarios where one wouldn't necessarily consider using a mathematical graph model, or a utility library such as jsgraph that supports them.

-Many very important and common data structure can be modeled using vertices, directed edges, and two property data hashtables indexed by vertex and edge ID.
-This includes constructs such as sets (just a digraph w/no edges), vectors (just a digraph with directed edges that order the vertices), hashtables (DirectedGraph is effectively a two-dimensional hash table with the second dimenson, edges, accessible via the first, vertices)...
+Many very important and common data structures are simply specific cases of directed graph structures that may be trivially stored in a `DirectedGraph` container.
+Consider storing your application-specifc data structures as directed graphs and passing around `DirectedGraph` container references instead of JavaScript object references.

-_Moving applicaton-specific data structures into jsgraph elevates the level of abstraction of your client code._
+- Elevate the level of abstraction of your design.
 - Write less code that's more concise and simpler to read.
 - Spend less time in the debugger thanks to helpful error messages.
 - Make your codebase uniform, simple to read, refactor, and re-use.
+- Have more productive dicussions with your co-workers.
+- Accommodate changing requirements by design, not reaction.

-## Construction
+### Construction

 **See also: [Object reference: JSON I/O](./object-JSON.md)**

 jsgraph's directed graph container, `DirectedGraph`, is constructed by calling the `jsgraph.directed.create` factory function export.

         var jsgraph = require('jsgraph');
         var response = jsgraph.directed.create(/*optional init data*/);

-        // Create may fail if passed bad data.
-Always check for error! if (!response.error) {
+        if (!response.error) {
+            // container is ready for use
             var digraph = response.result;
-            // container is ready for use
             console.log("digraph JSON = '" + digraph.toJSON() + "'");
         } else {
+            // container constructor failed
             console.error(response.error);
         }